 Aptoide TV is a third-party alternative app store, which means Google doesn’t own it.

-There you can find thousands of apps you couldn’t get otherwise.
 Each is specifically designed for your TV, so you know they’ll look great.

-How to Tell the Difference Between Android vs. Android TV
+How to Tell the Difference Between Android vs. Android TV Boxes

-At this point, there are some differences between a streaming media player or television running the official Android TV and an Android TV box running the stock operating system.
-It’s important to be able to tell the difference between the two.
+There are some differences between a streaming media player or television running the official Android TV and an Android TV box running the stock Android operating system.

-Several manufacturers bundle custom launchers in with their TV boxes in order to make it a better experience.
 Android wasn’t designed to work on televisions.
-It was designed to be on phones and tablets, so there’s some things that don’t translate as well.
+It was intended to be on phones and tablets, so some things don’t translate as well.

 Android TV

-The official Android TV launcher will look like this, with very little differences between manufacturers.
-On the left-hand side, you’ll see a row of categories such as Apps, Google Play Music, Play Movies & TV and a recommendations row that varies depending on what’s popular at the time.
+On the left-hand side, you’ll see a row of categories such as Apps, Google Play Music, Play Movies & TV, and a recommendations row that varies depending on what’s popular at the time.

 If this looks like what you see on your TV screen, don’t worry.
 The process is actually easier for official Android TV’s.